Fact-checked by Rafael Tabasca, Full Stack Developer @ Capicua.

 This statistical value describes a dataset's variation or diversity.
 The most common examples are range, interquartile range, variance, and standard deviation.
 The measure of spread is essential in ML because it provides insight into the data distribution.
 With it, specialists can make informed decisions on feature scaling and model selection.
 Furthermore, they can identify outliers and unusual values that may need special treatment.

 Hypothesis Testing in Machine Learning

 This method focuses on making inferences about a population based on a sample of data.
 It entails developing a null and alternative hypothesis.
 Then, it applies statistics to define the chance of getting data if the null hypothesis is true.
 The test results determine if researchers should reject the null hypothesis or not.

 This statistic measures the likelihood of an event happening.
-Events have a number between 0 and 1, where 0 is an impossible event, and 1 is a certain one.
+Events are between 0 and 1, where 0 is an impossible event, and 1 is a certain one.
 Probability Theory is a fundamental concept used in a wide range of fields.
-Instances include decision-making, risk management, and of course, Machine Learning.
+Instances include decision-making, risk management, and, of course, Machine Learning.
 In ML, it makes predictions and estimates performance.
 Many ML algorithms, like Bayesian, Markov, and Gaussian, rely on these models.

-There are some statistics concepts to know before diving into Machine Learning algorithms.
+There are core concepts to know before diving into modern Machine Learning algorithms.

 ● Data.
 It's the info collected and analyzed to draw conclusions or make inferences.
 Data can be numerical or categorical; researchers gather it with several techniques.